 - Past Performance

-If you are interested in obtaining a copy of the Master Bid Template, contact USFCR's Registration & Contracting Specialists and ask them about access to the Advanced Procurement Portal (APP).
+If you want a copy of the Master Bid Template, contact USFCR's Registration & Contracting Specialists at (866) 216-5343 and ask them about access to the Advanced Procurement Portal (APP).
 The Master Bid Template can be found in this app.